stevefatz95/stevefatz95/README.md

-<h3>Welcome to my profile 😊👋</h3>
+<h2>Hi, I'm Stefano Grassi and welcome to my profile 😊👋</h2>

+<hr></hr>

+<h3>I am a Digital Marketing Analyst and Strategist, Digital Project Manager & Individual investor</h3>

 I make use of GitHub pages to share my projects and thoughts.

 - 👀 Interested in Finance and Marketing.
 - 🐍 Pythonista
 - 🌱 currently learning R and mySQL.
-- 👨🏽‍💻 Currently working on a scraper that allows you to scrape financial data from financial reports.
-- 💞️ Willing collaborate on Finance, Marketing related problems.
+- 👯 I’m looking to collaborate on Data Science techniques within the digital marketing and Finance industry.
 - 📫 How to reach me:
 <ul>
   <ul>